Updated: Oct 8

 A good teacher's personality will naturally shine through, and as long as they're looking out for the same signs of engagement in the student that they would in a face-to-face lesson, they'll be able to judge the student's mood and concentration and adapt their lesson accordingly.

 3: Is my internet connection good enough for it?

 This is definitely a deal-breaker.
 Online teaching is NOT a good idea if one or both parties has a slow or unreliable internet connection.

-Nowadays the majority of homes have high-speed connections, which are more than capable of supporting a Skype call with minimal interruption to video and audio — but this is not always the case, so check your connection before you commit (either as the student or the tutor) to online lessons.
+Nowadays the majority of homes have high-speed connections, which are more than capable of supporting a video call with minimal interruption — but this is not always the case, so check your connection before you commit (either as the student or the tutor) to online lessons.

 With a good connection on both sides, the worst case scenario is the occasional dropped call, and it's easy enough to call each other straight back.